elbywan/hyperactiv/README.md

     b: 0,
     sum: 0
 }

 // Use props to observe only some properties
-// observeA reacts only when mutating 'a' const observeA = observe(object, { props:  ['a'] })
+// observeA reacts only when mutating 'a'.

+const observeA = observe(object, { props:  ['a'] })

 // Use ignore to ignore some properties
-// observeB reacts only when mutating 'b' const observeB = observe(object, { ignore: ['a', 'sum'] })
+// observeB reacts only when mutating 'b'.

+const observeB = observe(object, { ignore: ['a', 'sum'] })

 const doSum = computed(function() {
     observeA.sum = observeA.a + observeB.b
 })

-// Triggers doSum
+// Triggers doSum.

 observeA.a = 2
 console.log(object.sum) // -> 2

-// Does not trigger doSum
+// Does not trigger doSum.

 observeA.b = 1
 observeB.a = 1
 console.log(object.sum) // -> 2

-// Triggers doSum
+// Triggers doSum.

 observeB.b = 2
 console.log(object.sum) // -> 3
 ```